influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 ```

 Note that this command returns no status or additional messages.
 It fails or
 succeeds silently.
-To verify the results use the `list replays` command.
+To verify the results, use the `list replays` command.

 ## Topics and topic handlers